 Project: Onesto Foods

-Onesto Foods is a start-up health-food company based in Newburyport, Massachusetts.
+Onesto Foods is a health-food company based in Newburyport, Massachusetts.

 The first task was to create a logo for Onesto.
 They wanted their logo to exhibit the same notion of simplicity that their products carry.
 Onesto crackers are made with simple, natural ingredients, and made by hand.
 They are Earth- and people- friendly with their wind-powered production, recyclable packaging, and whole, gluten free ingredients.

 The name Onesto means “honest” in Italian, and the traditional aspect of (Tuscan) home cooking was a character trait to consider in designing Onesto’s logo.
 Additionally, Onesto wanted to portray a fresh and modern flair, competing with the other food products on the shelves.
 The Onesto identity needed to be seen as both classic and current.